-Salah is African player of the year: how great is he? – UEFA.com
+Liverpool’s Mohamed Salah wins African footballer of the year – The Guardian

 |

-Salah is African player of the year: how great is he?
+Liverpool's Mohamed Salah wins African footballer of the year

 BREAKING: Salah, Oshoala win African Player of the Year Awards